MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 Our understanding of this astounding evidence will almost definitely be enhanced, **but the evidence isn't going away.**

 The CMBR fits seamlessly alongside the vast number of other observations made probing the nature of the universe.
 Along with the cosmic redshift, it provides the basis for the cohesive compelling story of how we got to where we are today.
 Close analysis of the CMBR reinforces our understanding of not only the age of the universe, but it's size,  shape, and makeup as well.
-But we'll save that for another article…
+But we'll save that for another article...

 New interpretations, explanations and theories are _always_ welcome, but ideas competing to explain the nature of our existence must incorporate and explain this evidence too.

-…bonus points if it makes new predictions that can be tested.
+...bonus points if it makes new predictions that can be tested.